dotmjsc/K2450_Arb_I/readme.md

 ![](doc/Model_normal.png)

 At first the source is turned on and set to 0A (first configuration list element).
-The timer is started with a stimulus from block 5.
+The first delay block waits for the initial settling time to elapse.
+The trigger timer is started by stimulus from block 5.
 Then on each timer event a new data point from the config list is loaded.
-Block 9 branches to block 6 unless all the data points have been loaded.
-Then a last data point with a value of 0A is loaded and held for 0.5s.
+Block 9 branches to block 6 unless all data points have been loaded (count complete).
+Then the last data point with a value of 0A is loaded and held for 0.5s.
 Finally the source is turned off the model branches to idle state.

 For operation with UVLO detection, the model is a little more complex: